WallStreetMojo

 Excel Normal Distribution Graph (Bell Curve)

-A normal distribution Graph is a continuous probability function.
+A normal distribution graph is a continuous probability function.
 We all know what probability is; it is a technique to calculate the occurrence of a phenomenon or a variable.
-A probability distribution is a function that is used to calculate the occurrence of a variable.
-There are two types of probability distributions, Discreet and continuous.
+A probability distribution is a function used to calculate a variable's event.
+There are two types of probability distributions: discrete and continuous.

-The basic idea of what is a normal distribution is explained in the overview above.
-BY definition, a normal distribution means how evenly the data is distributed.
+The basic idea of a normal distribution is explained in the overview above.
+By definition, a normal distribution means how evenly the data is distributed.
 A continuous probability distribution is used to calculate real-time occurrences of any phenomenon.
-In mathematics, the equation for a probability distribution is as follows:
+In Mathematics, the equation for a probability distribution is as follows:

 Equation for probability Distribution

 Seems so complex, right?
-But excel has made it easier for us to calculate normal distribution as it has a built-in function in excel of the normal distribution.
-In any cell type, the following formula,
+But Excel has made it easier for us to calculate normal distribution as it has a built-in function in Excel of the normal distribution.
+So in any cell, we must type the following formula:

 Normal Distribution Formula